RandomKiddo/DiscordBot_Applications/README.md

 - All usage of this repository must follow the terms of the Open Software License 3.0 (See [License](#license))
 - Not all of the code in this repository has been tested
 - Dependencies have not been managed within this repository, this must be done manually
+- `application` may not be a suitable name for runtime, especially for Java

 ___